Important Events From This day in History April 6th

 Find Out What happened 6th April This Day in History on your birthday

 Find Out For Next 7 Days - April

 1909 : Explorers Robert E. Peary and Matthew A. Henson claim to became the first men to reach the North Pole.
-On April 6 1909
+On This Day 1909

 , they established "Camp Jesup" allegedly within five miles of the pole.
 There is a large amount of controversy over this claim for a number of reasons including no independent verification and discrepancies in his journal, and even looking at those Societies who accepted or did not accept his claim makes it difficult to know for certain.
 The National Geographic Society certified his claim The Royal Geographical Society of London accepted Claim.
 The American Geographical Society did not accept his claim Societies of semi-Arctic Scandinavia did not accept his claim What can be said is they did believe they attained their goal of reaching the North Pole and if they did or did not does not lesson the feat they accomplished.
 The main reason for the dispute is because of navigation techniques used and not used, and not having independent verification from other qualified navigators in his team.

 1917 : Following the sinking of American liner Housatonic by a German U-boat and four more U.S. merchant ships President Wilson appeared before Congress and called for a declaration of war against Germany and on This Day the United States formally declared war on Germany.

 1930 - India Mahatma Gandhi Salt Tax Protest

 1930 : Mahatma Gandhi and his followers, in protest of the salt tax levied by the British Empire, ended their Salt March and Mahatma Gandhi manufactured salt from sea water breaking the British law establishing a monopoly on salt manufacture.

 1931 - U.S.A.
 Little Orphan Annie